peterhgruber/writingsmartcontracts_algo/README.md

 The coherent **course structure** contributes to the learning outcome.
 This course aims at **systematically constructing knowledge**, rather than presenting independent topics.
 Two examples for this: credentials created in chapter 3 will be used throughout the course, emphasizing the importance of managing credentials well.
 Similarly, tokens created in chapter 4 will be later on used in smart contracts.

 ## Duration
 The course is aimed for teaching in approximately 24 to 30 class hours, commensurate with a 2-hour course for one semester or a 1-week intensive course.
 The work load is equivalent to 3ECTS.
+The course has been taught three times at Università della Svizzera italiana in the form of a one-week winter school, see [https://www.usi.ch/wsc](https://www.usi.ch/wsc)

 ## Goals
-The course introduces students to the relevant theoretical concepts and provides a hands-on introduction to writing smart contracts in Python.
+The course introduces students to the relevant theoretical concepts and provides a hands-on introduction to using the blockchain and writing smart contracts in Python.
 The goal is to equip students with the necessary skills and useful background knowledge for creating smart contracts and deploying them on the Algorand blockchain.

 ## Course Objectives
 After this course, students will be able to interact programmatically with the Algorand blockchain.
 They will know how create and manage blockchain credentials.
 They will know how to create their own token.
-They will have learnt how to write stateless and stateful smart contracts in Python as well as how to deploy and interact with them.
+They will have learnt how to write stateless and stateful smart contracts in Python as well as how to deploy them and interact with them.
 They will have learnt how to express simple governance structures, business processes and financial assets as smart contracts.
 They will understand the differences between functional and contract-oriented programming and be aware of the unique security risks involved with blockchain technology.
 Beyond the technical skills, they will have learnt how to plan and organize individual and group work on smart contracts.

 ## Methods and Course Work
 Teaching focuses heavily on learning-by-doing.
 Every module consists of five steps: